curtisqt30/Enterprise-Identity-and-Security-Lab/README.md

 3. **Remote Administration** — Enterprise best practice is managing AD remotely via RSAT, not logging directly into Domain Controllers.

 4. **SIEM Visibility** — Centralized logging transforms scattered Windows events into actionable security intelligence.

+5. **Governance & Privilege Creep** — Learned that as a system evolves, permissions must be managed at the group level and documented thoroughly to prevent "creeping" administrative rights over time.

 ## Future Enhancements